Injury Prevention in Australian Childcare: A Guide to Keeping Children Safe and Healthy

 • Educate parents about safe sleep practices and reinforce them in the childcare center.

-• Implement strict hygiene practices to prevent the spread of illnesses4.
+• Implement strict hygiene practices to prevent the spread of illnesses.

 • Promote regular handwashing for children and staff members.